OHI-Science/whi/README.md

-# Ocean Health Index for West Hawaiian Islands [whi]
+# Ocean Health Index for West Hawaiʻi Island [whi]

-This is the Ocean Health Index repository for West Hawaiian Islands.
+This is the Ocean Health Index repository for West Hawaiʻi.

 For more information, please see http://ohi-science.org.